python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

 - Notice that the 32 bit message we selected is now showing up as 4 bytes in the generated data window.

-- Now add the « character which will serve as a preamble of 10101011 in the first slot so we will know when our useful data begins.
+- Now, add the « character which will serve as a preamble of 10101011 in the first slot, so we will know when our useful data begins.
-  Here's How:
+  Here's how:
-    - The Ubuntu keyboard shortcut for this symbol would be Ctl + Shift + u then release and type 00ab then press enter.
+    - The Ubuntu keyboard shortcut: Ctl + Shift + u, then release.
+Type `00ab`.
+Press enter.
-    - The Windows keyboard shortcut if your interested would be Alt + 0171 then release.
+    - The Windows keyboard shortcut: Alt + 0171 then release.
-    - Or you can just copy and paste the character above.
+    - Alternatively, you can just copy and paste the character above.

 - The next step would be to add a simple 3 letter word in the remaining slots.